-“He has been called one of the great painters of his generation.
+He has been called one of the great painters of his generation.
 His paintings adorn the home and offices of some of the more powerful people on the planet.
-Yet Roger Mason is still a familiar sight on Colorado Avenue, putting final strokes on a canvass that captures a moment of time.”
+Yet, for years, Roger Mason has been a familiar sight on Colorado Avenue, putting final strokes on a canvas that captures a moment in time.

 “When is a painting finished?
 When it’s breathing…” Roger